liamwalsh1980/Milestone-Project-2/README.md

 * I structured each question and selection of answers on the left side of laptop screen sizes and above and made sure that on smaller screen sizes the format would be veritcal with the question first then 3 possible answer buttons below with the image clue to finish.
 The horizontal line is very important here to seperate each question/answers/image.
 This was done using Bootstrap columns.

+* Each answer button turns yellow when hovered over.
+When an answer button is selected that button turns and stays bright orange if correct or light grey if incorrect.

 * All images were found online from different sources.
-Full details can be found in the credits section with links to each source.
+Full details can be found in the [credits](#credits) section with links to each source.

-* Below the questions, users will find the submit answers button to click on once all questions have been selected with an answer.
-If this button is clicked with any question(s) not answered the user will be shown an error message indicating that at least one question in the quiz hasn't been answered yet.
+* Below the questions, users will find the submit answers button called 'see your score' to click on.
 This button is larger than all other buttons and is in a different background color of bright orange (#f2993e).

-* JAVASCRIPT DOCUMENTATION TO BE ADDED HERE - users score and try again
+Javascript has been added to this button so that when its clicked the users score becomes visable along with optional 'try again' and 'answers' buttons for the user to click on.
+The 'results' button background color is bright orange.
+The 'try again' and 'answers' button has a light grey background and when hovered turns yellow to show users that they can click these buttons.

 * Below the user score and try again buttons users will find another buttons to click on.
 This button is identical in size, shape and color (Dark blue background with boston blue font) to the other buttons on the homepage, tournament page and quiz page (answer buttons) and do the following: -